-120. See, e.g., Cleveland v.
-Johns-Manville Corp., 690 A.2d 1146, 1149-50 (Pa.
+^{120.} See, e.g., Cleveland v.
+Johns-Manville Corp., 690 A.2d 1146, 1149 (Pa.
 1997); see also Frideres v.
-Schiltz, 540 N.W.2d 261, 268 (Iowa 1995) ("[N]o cause of action will be recognized for loss of spousal consortium when the underlying acts occurred prior to the marriage."); Ferrell v.
+Schiltz, 540 N.W.2d 261, 268 (Iowa 1995) ("[N]o cause of action will be recognized for loss of compensate a spouse for loss of these specific marital benefits.121 Additionally, married individuals have advantages when they bring tort claims while both spouses are alive.
+For example, an individual who witnesses an accident that causes injury to the other spouse can more easily recover for emotional distress than persons involved in other committed relationships.122 However, some states allow individuals who are in a relationship similar to marriage to recover for emotional distress.123

+Individuals can often continue to receive benefits after a marriage has dissolved, including alimony and property division.
+Marriage creates a property interest such that, upon dissolution, each spouse is entitled to a portion of the property.
+124 Continued benefits of marriage dissolution can also include child custody, support, 125 and visitation rights.
+This stands in contrast to parents in unmarried relationships.
+In many states, only the biological parent in an unmarried relationship has standing to seek visitation or custody.
+126 Correspondingly, many spousal consortium when the underlying acts occurred prior to the marriage."); Ferrell v.
 Fireman's Fund Ins.
 Co., 696 So.
 2d 569, 573 (La.
 1997) ("It is well settled in Louisiana that a cause of action exists for loss of consortium.").